vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ## Usage outside of page components

-Loaders can be **only exported from pages**.
-That's where the navigation guard picks them up, **but the page doesn't even need to use it** (invoke the composable returned by `defineLoader()`).
-It can be used in any component by importing the _returned composable_, even outside of the scope of the page components, by a parent.
+Loaders are picked up when exported from pages by a navigation guard, **but the page doesn't even need to use it** (invoke the composable returned by `defineLoader()`).
+It can be used in any component by importing the _returned composable_, even outside of the scope of the page components, even by a parent.

 On top of that, loaders can be **defined anywhere** and imported where using the data makes sense.
 This allows to define loaders in a separate `src/loaders` folder and reuse them across pages: